uclaacm/hack-curriculum/stackschool/3-servers/README.md

 </details>

 Typically, Web API's contain multiple **endpoints**.
 In general, an endpoint can be thought of as a point of contact between a client and a server.
 Depending on which endpoint is invoked by the client, the server knows which action to take.
 In the previous example, we can think of each of the five possible actions as an endpoint.
 Another common way of thinking about endpoints is as *specific digital locations* of resources located on a server.
-For example, if we want to access the resource located at `/MEOW` on a server, we use the `POST /MEOW` endpoint.
+For example, if we want to access the resource located at `/STATUS` on a server, we use the `GET /STATUS` endpoint.
 You can think about endpoints in whichever way is best for your own mental model, as long as you remember that endpoints are meant to direct the server towards a particular action or resource.
 And don't worry if things aren't clear yet!
 We'll be showing concrete examples of all of these concepts in the next few sections.

 ## 3.3 Server Implementations